Volunteer Portal

 Monthly Volunteer Education

 At Hospice Orillia, providing our volunteers with meaningful learning opportunities is something we pride ourselves on.
 In order to ensure all volunteers have access to meaningful education opportunities, we will feature a new topic at the beginning of each month.
 These will range from articles to podcasts to virtual TED Talks to opportunities within the community.
 We hope you will find the chosen topics to be enlightening!
-If you want to learn about anything specifically, please email Madison at madison@hospiceorillia.ca or call her at 705-325-0505 x 208.
+If you want to learn about anything specifically, please email Ashley at ashley@hospiceorillia.ca or call her at 705-325-0505 x 218.

 2025